TheRoddyWMS/Roddy/docs/config/configFilenamesAndToolEntries.rst

 Filename patterns are used to define a single or a range of names for a file class.

-File classes are used as input and output parameters for tool entries.
+File classes are used as input and output parameters for tool entries. **Filename patterns are automatically applied to output files!**

 Tool entries tell Roddy how a script or a binary is called.
 Which files and parameters go in and which files come out and which resources will be used by jobs running this tool.

+A complex tool entry will be shown at the end of this document.

 ..
 Note::
     In our experience, it is a good way to create tools on a step by step base so that: